-Our outstanding debt balances are predominantly fixed rate debt.
-While changes in interest rates will have no impact on the interest we pay on our fixed rate debt, interest on our \$300 million aggregate principal amount of 2018 Floating Rate Senior Notes due 2021, as well as interest on our commercial paper and revolving credit facility will be exposed to interest rate fluctuations.
-Additionally, as of December 31, 2019, because we held certain interest rate swap agreements that have the economic effect of modifying the fixed-interest obligations associated with our 3.9% Senior Notes due 2028, the fixed-rate interest payable on these senior notes effectively became variable based on LIBOR.
-At December 31, 2019, there were no commercial paper borrowings outstanding and no outstanding principal balance under our revolving credit facility.
+Our outstanding debt balances are fixed rate debt.
+While changes in interest rates will have no impact on the interest we pay on our fixed rate debt, interest on our revolving credit facility will be exposed to interest rate fluctuations.
+At December 31, 2017, we had no outstanding principal balance under our revolving credit facility.
+See Notes to Consolidated Financial Statements- Note 9.
+Financial Instruments.